tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/manageddisks/disks/disks-create-or-update.md

 ---

 # Create a managed disk

-Creates a new managed disk in one of these ways:

-- As an empty managed disk
-- From a platform image
-- From an existing managed disk in the same or different subscription
-- From importing an unmanaged blob in the same subscription
-- From importing an unmanaged blob in a different subscription

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../../index.md).